NFL Power Rankings Week 16: Review and Reaction to 2018 League Standings

 Outside of the Saints, there is arguably no hotter team in football than the Chargers, who have won four in a row and 10 of their last 11.
 That momentum has Bleacher Report's Master Tesfatsion sold on L.A.:

-But when it comes to Kansas City versus Los Angeles, there is one glaring stat that weighs heavily in favor of the Chiefs.
+But when it comes to Kansas City vs. Los Angeles, there is one glaring stat that weighs heavily in favor of the Chiefs.
 The Chargers have led the Chiefs for a total of four seconds (out of 120 minutes) in their two matchups this season.

 Sure, the 38-28 Chiefs victory in Week 1 may have played out different if Joey Bosa (foot) had suited up for Los Angeles, but Kansas City was also without Eric Berry.
 Still, it's remarkable that Los Angeles managed to split the series despite Kansas City seemingly controlling both games.